This post may contain affiliate links. Read the full disclosure here.

 - Bed-sharing babies of breastfeeding mothers appear to avoid the presumed hazards of sleeping in adult beds (suffocation, overlaying, wedging, etc.)

 - Breastfeeding mothers tend to instinctively place their babies in safer sleeping positions on the bed.
-For example, below the pillows in line with mothers breast and flat on the mattress.
+For example, below the pillows in line with the mother’s breast and flat on the mattress.

 - Breastfeeding mothers and babies tend to naturally sleep facing each other which is known as a “protective” position.

-Basically, breastfeeding causes a mother and her child to be magically connected when sleeping.
-They become so keenly attuned to one another that they pretty much become one person and because of that sleeping side by side is safer.
+Basically, breastfeeding causes a mother and her child to be more connected when sleeping.
+They become keenly attuned to one another and because of that safe co-sleeping with a newborn is more of a possibility.

 There’s even a new term circulating that puts a label specifically on a mother who breastfeeds and bed shares: Breast-sleeping.
 Because co-sleeping is actually a broad term used for having a child sleep in the same room as the parent, breast-sleeping more accurately describes a mother who bedshares while breastfeeding.